Skip to main content

 ISU has partnered over the years with the Illinois Department of Children and Family Services through the Center for Child Welfare and Adoption Studies, the Permanency Enhancement Project and the DCFS Youth-in-College programs.
 This longstanding commitment to the professional development of child welfare professionals, child welfare research, and promotion of equity for the children and families served by the child welfare system serves as the basis for this new endeavor to provide simulation experiences for child welfare professionals.

-The University is committed to using this opportunity to support workforce development and to use the simulation experience to promote skill development and confidence in early career professionals.
+The University is committed to supporting workforce development and using the simulation experience to promote skill development and confidence in child welfare professionals.